pecio/docker-rails/README.md

         docker build -t irails_app .

-2. Enter the `/docker/postgresql` directory and build the PostgreSQL image:
+2. Enter the `postgresql` directory and build the PostgreSQL image:

         docker build -t ipostgres_rails .

-3. Enter the `/docker/nginx` directory.
+3. Enter the `nginx` directory.
 Note there are two files, `cert.key` and `cert.crt`: these are sample self-signed certificates, replace them with *your* certificates (with the same file names and without passphrase).

-4. From the `/docker/nginx` directory, build the nginx image:
+4. From the `nginx` directory, build the nginx image:

         docker build -t inginx_rails .